rsafier/LNURLSharp/README.md

 }
 ```

+#### Notes
+---
+- Currently only supports LNURLp specs, more to come.
+---
-Tips can be send via Lightning Address to: tips@safier.com
+Lightning Tips to: tips@safier.com